360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer

+\begin{IEEEbiography}[{ }] {Athanasios V. Vasilakos} is with the Center for AI Research (CAIR), University of Agder(UiA), Grimstad, Norway.
+He served or is serving as an Editor for many technical journals, such as the IEEE TRANSACTIONS ON AI, IEEE TRANSACTIONS ON NETWORK AND SERVICE MANAGEMENT; IEEE TRANSACTIONS ON CLOUD COMPUTING, IEEE TRANSACTIONS ON INFORMATION FORENSICS AND SECURITY, IEEE TRANSACTIONS ON CYBERNETICS; IEEE TRANSACTIONS ON NANOBIOSCIENCE; IEEE TRANSACTIONS ON INFORMATION TECHNOLOGY IN BIOMEDICINE; ACM Transactions on Autonomous and Adaptive Systems; the IEEE JOURNAL ON SELECTED AREAS IN COM-MUNICATIONS.
+He is WoS highly cited researcher(HC). \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Lin Wang} (IEEE Member) is an assistant professor in the AI Thrust, HKUST-GZ, HKUST FYTRI, and an affiliate assistant professor in the Dept. of CSE, HKUST.
-He is the director of the Visual Learning and Intelligent Systems Lab.
+\begin{IEEEbiography}[{ }] {Lin Wang} (IEEE Member) is an assistant professor in the AI Thrust, CMA Trust at HKUST, GZ, and an affiliate assistant professor in the Dept. of CSE, HKUST, CWB.
 He did his Postdoc at the Korea Advanced Institute of Science and Technology (KAIST).
-He got his Ph.D. (with honors) and M.S. from KAIST, where he had research experience in Industrial, Computer, and Mechanical Engineering.
-His research interests lie in computer and robotic vision, machine learning, intelligent systems, human-AI interaction, AI for science, etc. \end{IEEEbiography}
+He got his Ph.D. (with highest honors) and M.S. from KAIST, Korea.
+He had rich cross-disciplinary research experience, covering mechanical, industrial, and computer engineering.
+His research interests lie in computer and robotic vision, machine learning, intelligent systems (XR, vision for HCI), etc. For more about me, please visit https://vlislab22.github.io/vlislab/. \end{IEEEbiography}